esnthere/KG-IQA/README.md

    The models pre-trained on KonIQ-10k with 5%,10%,25%,80% samples are released.
 Each released model are obtained from the first split (the dataset are randomly splitted 10 times with numpy.random.seed(1)).

 For train:
+  The training code is available in the 'training' folder.

 If you like this work, please cite: